MediaArea/MediaConch/GlobalArchitecture.md

-# PreForma Global Architecture
+# PREFORMA Global Architecture

-PreForma strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.
+PREFORMA strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.

 ## Architecture schema
 ![Global Architecture Schema](./GlobalArchitecture.png)